Frequently Asked Questions

 3. Result of the check is withdrawn upon the applicant’s request.
 Please contact the applicant for the details; or

-4. In special cases (e.g. after the applicant’s check result is uploaded on the ATAS, the applicant is arrested or charged with any of the specified list of offences, but not yet convicted or acquitted or is a wanted person), the callers may be directed by an ATAS message to contact an SCRC officer for the status of an applicant.
+4. In special cases (e.g. the applicant is arrested or charged with any of the specified list of offences, but not yet given verdict or is a wanted person), the callers may be directed by an ATAS message to contact an SCRC officer for the status of an applicant.

-Only the first check result (i.e. the applicant “does not have” a conviction record against the specified list of sexual offences) will confirm that the applicant does not have any sexual conviction record and is not involved in any outstanding cases.
+The above first check result (i.e. the applicant “does not have” a conviction record against the specified list of sexual offences) represents that the applicant does not have any sexual conviction record and is not involved in any outstanding cases.

 The message in the ATAS will not disclose details of the conviction record of the applicant.
 If an applicant has a conviction record against the specified list of sexual offences, the Police will provide the applicant the sexual conviction record in writing.
 Employers should obtain a copy of such records from the applicant direct when necessary.

-Q.30 How can the employer prove that he has accessed the check result?
+Q.35 How can the employer record that he has accessed the check result?

 A transaction number will be provided for each successful access to the check result.
 The employer may note down the transaction number for record purpose.